AxC1271/STM32-DevBoard/README.md

 ## Physical Board / Functionality

 After passing a design rule check on KiCAD, it's time to send the files to a PCB manufacturer to get my board assembled.
 For this specific board, I'm using `JLCPCB`'s services to get my board manufactured.
-As of 8/9/25, the BOM, position files, and the Gerber files have been sent and the boards are undergoing fabrication.

 ---